 Your Apple Watch does not come with an inbuilt sleep tracking application but it does come with the essentials like accelerometer, gyroscope, and heart rate sensors etc, that are the necessary hardware required to track your sleep.

-So, I recently brought Apple Watch and wanted to find out the best apps for each genre.
+I recently bought the Apple Watch and wanted to find out the best apps for each genre.
 So, far we have seen best note taking, best heart rate monitor and best timer apps for Apple watch.
-And Today, let’s talk about the best Apple Watch sleep tracker app.
+And today, let’s talk about the best sleep app for Apple Watch 3 and 4.
 With the help of some great third-party applications, Apple Watch can help you understand your sleep better and might just make a real difference.
 And no, you don’t have to install and surf through all of these because we have tested some for you.
 Let’s begin.

 1. Pillow Automatic Sleep Tracker